zhuxiao/asvbm-experiments/README.md

     <img src="img\result_classification_SVIM.png" alt="Benchmark results between different tools" style="display: inline-block;" width="400"/>
 </div>

-### Quantitative distribution statistics of variation
+### Quantitative distribution statistics of variants

-Additionally, the distribution of the number of variations in the reference set and  user-called set was statistically analyzed, as shown below:
+Additionally, the distribution of the number of variants in the reference set and  user-called set was statistically analyzed, as shown below:

 (1) Statistics of the count of different SV lengths in the benchmark set:
 The SV reference region size statistics for benchmark set: Total SVs number：74012